 Marcos or macronutrients are the building blocks of food, namely carbohydrates, proteins, and fats.
 Each person requires a different amount of nutrients for their specific body, so one diet may not work for everyone.
 That’s why learning about the macronutrients in food and what your body needs explicitly is so essential.

 As Kristin says, “[Diet’s] dependent on age, gender, on your disease status, whether you have a chronic condition.
 All of those things factor into what your diet should look like.
 There’s no one size fits all…even genetics plays a role.”

-The body’s need for protein, for example, changes throughout our life.
-Since our muscle mass changes, namely, it decreases as we age, our protein intake must change as well.
+For example, the body’s need for protein changes throughout our life.
+Since our muscle mass changes, namely, it decreases as we age, our protein intake must also change.
 Kristin referenced some studies which have shown that as you age, your body requires doubling the amount of protein because older individuals are naturally prone to muscle loss, even if they are eating well and exercising regularly.

 Keep in mind that our nutrient and mineral needs change too.
 For example, Kristin mentioned that women tend to need more iron than men, especially in the years they’re menstruating.
 Also, women tend to need more calcium because of an increased risk of osteoporosis as they age.
 Thus, as you’re determining your macros, it may be valuable to consider mineral-rich foods based on your needs.

 Plus, if you do reach a point where you are interested in upping your exercise or reaching a competitive level, you’ll want to readjust your macros and see a dietitian for recommendations.
 As Kristin says, “There’s a fine line, you want to increase your protein, you want to look at all those things, but you don’t want to increase it to the effect where now your diet is not effective for being at a more competitive level.”